YannCebron/m68kplugin/plugin-resources/docs/mnemonic/abcd.md

 [destination]<sub>10</sub> ← [source]<sub>10</sub> + [destination]<sub>10</sub> + [X]

 ## Description
 Add the source operand to the destination operand along with the extend bit, and store the result in the destination location.
 The addition is performed using `BCD` arithmetic.
-The only legal addressing modes are data register direct and memory to memory with address register indirect using pre-decrementing.

 ## Application
 The `ABCD` instruction is used in chain arithmetic to add together strings of `BCD` digits.
 Consider the addition of two nine-digit numbers.
 Note that the strings are stored so that the least-significant digit is at the high address.